 How Much Time Can I Get for Child Molestation?

 Georgia law sets forth a a wide sentencing range for child molestation.
 The minimum sentence for a first time offense is five years and the maximum is twenty.
 For a second offense, the penalties get steeper.
 Upon a second conviction for child molestation the range is ten years to thirty years, OR the prosecutors can seek life imprisonment.
 Additionally, any felony conviction for child molestation will require the defendant to register as a sex offender.

 There Are Some Exceptions

 - If the alleged victim is 14 or 15 and the offender is 18 or younger that person can only be convicted of a misdemeanor.

 - When some conditions are present, the prosecutors may charge you with aggravated child molestation.
 In that scenarior the penalties are substantially worse - including a minimum sentence of 25 years in prison.

 What Do I Do If I Have Been Charged With Child Molestation?

 You fight, but you don't fight alone.
 Contact us right away.
-Utilize a free consultation with Ryan Brown, discuss the case with him and strategize to defend agains these charges.
+Utilize a free consultation with Ryan Brown, discuss the case with him, and strategize to defend against these charges.